Skip to content

 After you click Apply, the charts on the tab update to display the selected classes.

-Geospatial feature monitoring is on by default and supported for binary classification, multiclass, and regression target types.
+Geospatial feature monitoring is supported for binary classification, multiclass, regression, and location target types.

 When DataRobot Location AI detects and ingests geospatial features, DataRobot uses H3 indexing and segmented analysis to segment the world into a grid of cells.
-On the Accuracy tab, these cells serve as the foundation for "accuracy over space" analysis, allowing you to identify changes in accuracy for each location cell, in addition to the difference in sample size between training data baseline calculation and the scoring data.
+On the Accuracy tab, these cells serve as the foundation for "accuracy over space" analysis, allowing you to compare locations to identify the difference in predictive accuracy, scoring data sample size, and the number of rows with actuals.

 Defining the location segment